Preview:

 Josh: Yeah.

-Josh: (laughs)
+Josh: (Laughs)

-Jim: … if I really am in love?
+Jim: If I, if I really am in love?

-Katie: It really was just the whole in our weakness, his power is made perfect.
-Because I had a right estimation of myself at that point, and if you’ve ever been through a season of deep shame or brokenness, you know, that’s the truth.
+Katie: It really was just the whole in our weakness, His power is made perfect, because I had a right estimation of myself at that point.
+And if you’ve ever been through a season of deep shame or brokenness, you know, that’s the truth.
 We are all sinners apart from God’s grace.
-So I had a right estimation of myself, but what I think I had a wrong estimation of was his power-
+So I had a right estimation of myself, but what I think I had a wrong estimation of was His power-

-Katie: … his love, who he wanted to be, his active working inside of me.
+Katie: His love, who He wanted to be, His active working inside of me.

-Katie: And so I think, you know, that’s what I got to discover over that year is, wow, I have underestimated my God.
+Katie: And so I think, you know, that’s what I got to discover over that year, is, wow, I have underestimated my God.

-Katie: You know, he’s not gonna leave me-
+Katie: You know, He’s not gonna leave me-

 Josh: Yeah.

-Katie: … that he’s done, you know?
+Katie: He’s done, you know.

 Katie: Mm-hmm.

-Katie: Watch our God.
+Katie: Watch out God.

 Katie: Mm-hmm.